-For less than the price of a pint, or a glass of wine*, you could be spending an evening listening to one of our many fascinating Brightalk presentations in the cosy confines of The Nightingale Room.
+Join us for a fascinating and enlightening evening, as you listen to one of our many Brightalk presentations, in the cosy confines of The Nightingale Room.
 All are welcome - novices, hobbyists & experts alike - and we always end our evenings with an inclusive audience Q&A.

-Prof. Chris French presenting ‘The Science of Weird Sh*t!’
+‘The Science of Weird Sh*t!’ - Prof. Chris French

 THE NEW NORMAL: Is Autism A Disorder?